isomerpages/moe-northshorepri/_departments/PE & Aesthetics/PE & Health Education.md

 **PE Framework and syllabus**

 ![](/images/PE%20Framework%20n%20Syllabus.jpg)

+**Primary 3 Swimsafer Programme**
+Our Primary 3 students will be embarking on their Swimsafer Programme in Term 2.
+SwimSafer is a national water safety programme introduced by the National Water Safety Council (NWSC) in July 2010, with SwimSafer 2.0 launched in 2018.
+The programme aims to equip pupils with basic swimming skills as well as water safety awareness.
+The lessons are currently conducted during curriculum time and they are carried out by MOE-accredited vendors.

 **Physical Health and Fitness**
 For Primary 1, the students will learn the following topics.
 They will continue to gain more knowledge about these topics as they progress to Primary 2